fmmb/emnlp2015-handbook/README.md

 I am using [LyX](http://www.lyx.org) to write my latex code.
 I find it particularly interesting for tables, but you can stick with latex if you want.
 In this repository I am keeping both versions, but be aware that the .tex files are being genberated by LyX and may not up-to-date, so look at the modification times.

 The handbook requires the usage of [biblatex](https://www.ctan.org/pkg/biblatex).
 However, current versions of LyX require the following procedure to properly work:

-1) Create the file ~/Library/Application\ Support/LyX-2.1/layouts/biblatex.module with the following content
+1. Create the file `~/Library/Application\ Support/LyX-2.1/layouts/biblatex.module` with the following content:

     #\DeclareLyXModule{Biblatex-citation-styles}
     #DescriptionBegin